 - In CalenGoo you will see everything three times: The local iPhone/iPod/iPad calendars, the Google calendars synced via the iPhone/iPod/iPad’s calendar and the Google calendars that are synced directly.
 So you have to disable/hide two of these calendars under “Settings”, “Visibility/Download”.
 Please see here for details how to hide calendars: Visibility/Download

-You can circumvent this problem by syncing CalenGoo indirectly via the iPhone/iPod/iPad’s calendar (that can sync in the background because it is an Apple app):
+You can circumvent this problem by syncing CalenGoo indirectly via the iPhone/iPod/iPad’s calendar (that can sync in the background):

 That means that the events will be synced in the background, but CalenGoo still won’t know these events until it has been started.
 That also means that it cannot update its badge accordingly or display reminders for these new events.
 But the events will be there right after starting CalenGoo.